-Plaque is easily removed from with a soft toothbrush and floss, if you use them regularly.
+Plaque is easily removed with a soft toothbrush and floss if you use them regularly.
 However, some tooth surfaces may not be accessible, especially if you have untreated malocclusion or other dental problems.
-Any plaque that remains on your teeth will turn to a hard substance called calculus or tartar.
+Any plaque that remains on your teeth will turn into a hard substance called calculus or tartar.

 If decay is allowed to spread, the pulp inside of your tooth can become infected.
 At this point, a filling is no longer a viable option; you will need a root canal procedure to stop the pain and eliminate the infection.
-Although we offer a wide range of options to restore, or even replace teeth, our goal is to keep them healthy in the first place.
+Although we offer a wide range of options to restore or even replace teeth, our goal is to keep them healthy in the first place.
 Don’t postpone dental treatment.
-Call us at (309) 663-4711 today and schedule an appointment with Dr. Mike Milligan.
+Call us at (309) 663-4711 today and schedule an appointment with Drs.
+Mike and Marisa Milligan.